morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 - Bugs in the USB3 hub chipset.

 Another problem with the Raspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
-It is very easy to exceed this limit.
+This is WELL BELOW the specification which calls for 2800 mA in a setup such as it on the RasPi4B.
+It is very easy to exceed this 1200 mA limit.

 Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
+Beware of the power hungry Realtek USB WiFi adapters.

 Let me repeat: The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supply a total of 1200 mA of power total to be divided between all attached